Suctioning Your Tracheostomy

 The catheter should be out of your trach tube within 5 to 10 seconds.
 If you need to suction more, relax and breathe for a few minutes before you start again.

 When you have finished suctioning, turn off the suction machine.
 Throw away the used catheter, water, and gloves.
 Some catheters may be reused in certain situations.
-Follow your healthcare team's specific instructions.
+Follow your care team's specific instructions.